cmarcott/Fullstack-JavaScript/README.md

 - Run the Mongo daemon, in one of your terminal windows run ``mongod``.
 This should start the Mongo server.
 - Run the Mongo shell, with the Mongo daemon running in one terminal, type ``mongo`` in another terminal window.
 This will run the Mongo shell which is an application to access data in MongoDB.

+## Populate MongoDB With Test Data

+- Ensure the node-modules relative path is added to classpath in order to run ``babel-node``

+- Run the loadTestData.js script to create the contests
+    - ``babel-node loadTestData.js``
+- Run the updateTestData.js script to create the initial test names
+    - ``babel-node updateTestData.js``